Where are the best German Christmas markets?

 Dresden Christmas market

-Eclipsing even Leipzig, the Striezelmarkt Christmas Market in Dresden is documented to date back to 1434.
-The current market is a 10 hour and 21-minute drive from Calais, but the journey does take you past places like Düsseldorf and Leipzig, so you can always break your trip up and visit their Christmas markets along the way.
+Eclipsing even Leipzig for history, the Striezelmarkt Christmas Market in Dresden is documented to date back to 1434.
+The current market is a 10 hour and 25 minute drive from Calais, but the journey does take you past places like Düsseldorf and Leipzig, so you can always break your trip up and visit their Christmas markets along the way.

 Start your festive trip with LeShuttle